 Don’t let summer sun and heat harm your succulents!
 Heat, unlike frost (temps 32 degrees F and lower), usually isn’t a concern for succulents.
 Although some tend not to thrive in temps above 80 or 90 degrees F, the majority can handle more than you’re personally comfortable with…as evidenced by greenhouse temperatures that soar into the triple digits on summer days.
 However, heat plus sun can be deadly to succulents.
 Unless they’re desert cacti or agaves, most smooth-leaved succulents need sun protection in summer, especially above 80 degrees.

-If you live in an arid climate and grow succulents in the open garden (as I do), I recommend you ~
+If you live in an arid climate like Southern CA’s and grow succulents in the open garden (as I do) ~

-— Watch and enjoy my latest video: Succulents, Sun and Summer.
-On an 89-degree day I give a tour of my garden, noting what’s in bloom, lookin’ good (or dreadful), and checking the health of succulents small and large.
+Succulents, Sun and Summer.
+On an 89-degree day in my garden, I show you what’s in bloom and lookin’ good (or sadly dreadful), and explain how to evaluate the health of your in-ground succulents, small and large.

 Twelve Low-Water Trees for Succulent Landscapes.
 I help you evaluate garden areas in need of shade and select trees to plant when the weather cools in the fall.